mvaki/innomedup/README.md

 For Greece the email is innomedupgrc@gmail.com
 When you create the email go to https://myaccount.google.com/lesssecureapps?pli=1 and allow less secure apps access

 Step 6.
-Open innomedup_release_v1_1.
-Before uploading the code to your ESP change the following lines:
-Also before uploading this sketch upload a simple sketch like Blink located in File->examples->01.Basics to make sure you have selected the right version of ESP32.
+Before uploading any sketch upload a simple sketch like Blink located in File->examples->01.Basics to make sure you have selected the right version of ESP32.
+When you upload Blink you should see an LED light flashing on your ESP32 Board.

+Step 7.
+This includes that you have set up your bin's scale if there is one.
+You need to calibrate the scale and find the loadCellCalibration and zeroFactor values.
+To do so, make sure the scale is connected to the ESP32.
+Upload HX711calibration.ino and open the serial monitor on ArduinoIDE (press ctrl+shift+M).
+On the monitor set Serial Speed to 115200.
+Now put a known weight on the scale that is above 1Kg and use the serial monitor to send + or - until the measured weight is close to the real value.
+When you get really close send / or * to get as close as possible.
+When you are done send =.
+Save the values for loadCellCalibration and zeroFactor as you will need them in the next step.

+Step 8.
+Open innomedup_release_v1_2_git.ino.
+Before uploading the code to your ESP32 change the following lines:
 For NOTIFICATION_EMAIL and USER_EMAIL you can use the gmail you created on step 5.
 Please send an email to innomedupgrc@gmail.com to request an API_KEY and a FIREBASE_PROJECT_ID

 #define NOTIFICATION_EMAIL "YourEmail@gmail.com"